 - a.
 The Area Executive Committee shall elect a three-member nominating committee prior to the Annual Meeting at which election is to be held.
-The committee shall consist of three County Presidents with the Area Extension Homemaker Contact Agent as advisor. - b.
-The Nominating Committee shall select a slate of candidates from those whose names and credentials have been submitted by their County Extension Homemakers Councils and signed by a County Council Officer other than the candidate.

-- c.
-The qualifications for nominees for an Area office are: - (1) A nominee for Area President, President-elect (when applicable), and First Vice-President must be a member of KEHA and have served previously as a County Elected Officer. - (2) A nominee for Area Second Vice-President must be a member of KEHA, and have served previously as a County Elected Officer. - (3) A nominee for Area Secretary or Treasurer or Secretary-Treasurer must be a member of KEHA and have served as a county or club Secretary and /or Treasurer. - d.
+The Area Extension Homemaker Contact Agent shall serve as advisor to the committee.
+The Area President is not authorized to serve as a member of this committee. - b.
+The Nominating Committee shall select a slate of candidates from those whose names and credentials have been submitted by their County Extension Homemakers Councils and signed by a County Council Officer other than the candidate. - c.
+The qualifications for nominees for an Area office are: - A nominee for Area President, President-elect (when applicable), and First Vice-President must be a member of KEHA and have served previously as a County Elected Officer. - (2) A nominee for Area Second Vice-President must be a member of KEHA, and have served previously as a County Elected Officer. - (3) A nominee for Area Secretary or Treasurer or Secretary-Treasurer must be a member of KEHA and have served as a county or club Secretary and /or Treasurer. - d.
 The Nominating Committee shall notify the nominees, the nominees' County Presidents and Extension Family & Consumer Sciences Agent and request the attendance of the nominees at the Area Annual Meeting at which the election is to be held. - e.
 The Nominating Committee shall report the names of candidates to the voting delegates of the Area at the Area Annual Meeting. - f.
 Nominations may be made from the floor by any voting delegate, provided the nominee's credentials are submitted by the County Extension Homemakers Council and signed by a County Council Officer other than the candidate. - g.
 Election shall be by ballot.
 A candidate must receive a majority vote of the official delegates voting to be duly elected. - h.
 The term of office shall be three years.
 The President-elect, (if applicable) shall serve for one year, followed by a term as President.
 New officers shall assume office at the close of the Area Meeting at which they are elected. - i.
 A vacancy in the office of Area President shall be filled by the Vice-President or First Vice-President (if applicable) for the unexpired term.
-The Area Executive Committee shall fill vacancies occurring in any other office providing credential requirements of Article III, Section 4, (c) have been satisfied.
+The Area Executive Committee shall fill vacancies occurring in any other office providing credential requirements of Article III, Section 5, (c) have been satisfied.
 The appointment shall be for the unexpired term.